Steema/TeeGrid-VCL-FMX-Samples/README.md

 The only limit is the memory used by your own data, (compile for the 64bit platform for more than 2GB/3GB).

-- Virtual data
+- Virtual data mode

 TVirtualModeData class to automatically create columns and provide cell values using OnGet and OnSet events.

 - TStringGrid emulation

-TeeGrid can be used like a TStringGrid with a TStringsData object:
+TeeGrid can be used like a TStringGrid using a TStringsData object:

 ```delphi
 var Data : TStringsData;